CristianContrera95/OutlierDetection/README.md

 ### Repository structure
 ```
+- data/: Contains csv file with dataset used
 - notebooks/: Contains a notebook with code required
 - scripts/: Contains script for run notebook in a docker
 - Dockerfile: File to compile docker image